thaysom22/quizzical/README.md

 - Edit quiz, edit profile an view quiz pages have a 'back' arrow element to easily naviagte back to previous page (without previous page reloading as default when using browser navigation)
 - Login fields and button appears in navbar instead of separate page to limit navigation between separate pages on site.
 - A 'flag question' link displayed on every question catd. sends an email to quiz owner and to admin that a question needs correcting or updating.
 When clickeda new page is opened up to input details and send email.
+- An element on homepage (larger screens only) showing a map from google maps API of where users are located in the world - to encourage community growth.

 ## 3. Information Architecture
 <hr>